sreya-satheesh/weblens-ai/README.md

 # WebLens AI

-WebLens AI is a web application built for the Google Chrome Built-in AI Challenge.
-It turns images into editable text and provides a suite of AI-powered tools to summarize, translate, rewrite, and proofread the extracted content, enabling users to turn visual information into actionable content instantly.
+WebLens AI is a web app that lets you turn any image into text you can edit.
+It also gives you smart tools to quickly summarize, translate, rewrite, or proofread that text—making it easy to turn pictures into useful content right away.

 ---

 ## Problem & Solution

-In our daily digital lives, we constantly encounter text locked within images—screenshots, articles, or social media posts.
-Manually transcribing this text is slow and inefficient.
-WebLens AI solves this problem by providing a seamless, one-click solution to extract, refine, and repurpose this content.
-By leveraging powerful on-device AI, it offers a private, fast, and cost-effective way to make visual information fully accessible and editable.
+Every day we come across text hidden inside images—like screenshots, articles, or social media posts.
+Typing it out by hand takes time and effort.
+WebLens AI makes this easy with a one-click tool that pulls out the text and helps you edit, summarize, translate, or refine it.
+With fast, private, and affordable AI running right on your device, it turns images into content you can actually use.

 ---